Photo by Julien Andrieux

 If you are reading this article, you are probably already thinking about transferring.
 You are not alone.
 Here are the most common reasons theatre students switch programs:

-• Financial reasons.
+- Financial reasons.
 Maybe you started at an expensive private school and need to transfer to a more affordable public program.
-Or maybe you started at a community college and are ready to move to a four-year school.
+Or maybe your aid package changed and you need a different cost structure.

 The transfer process is not that different from the first time you applied.
 You already know how auditions work.
 You have a year of college-level training under your belt.
 You are more experienced and more confident than the high school seniors auditioning alongside you.
 Use that to your advantage.